 If you add the squalls to the picture it is like being chased by mad bulls on the streets of Pamplona.
 Some squalls can be more vicious than the bulls.
 But luckily they do not last for long; if you are quick enough to furl in the sails you come out of ‘the ring’ unscratched.
 At night add to the picture the wind howling in the rigging and the incessant sound of waves surfing, and at times breaking into Mehalah’s hull.
 It always feels worse at night…

-We had nights when Sorin went up on deck and back down the entire time to adjust the sails and ensure that Mehalah continues sailing when the wind had dropped and/or shifted.
-It can be very frustrating, tiring and debilitating when after numerous changes of sails you see no improvement…we could not let sails flap as the flapping would damage them, whilst taking a toll on the rigging; we could not put the engine on as the diesel was limited…and we felt helpless… until we had no choice than putting the engine on!
+We had nights when Sorin went up on deck and back down the entire time.
+To adjust the sails and ensure that Mehalah continues sailing when the wind was dropping and/or shifting.
+It can be very frustrating, tiring and debilitating when after numerous changes of sails you see no improvement…we could not let sails flap as the flapping would damage them, whilst taking a toll on the rigging; we could not put the engine on as the diesel was limited…and we felt helpless.
+We had no choice than putting the engine on!

 Out in the open, faced with the great greatness of the ocean, the connection between the boat and its crew reaches a new dimension.
 Total dependency and complicity.
 Like our lives became fully integrated, in complete symbiosis.
 If the boat is not happy – at any time of the day or night – we (well, mostly Sorin) automatically jumped out of the hard gained comfort.
 Tired, sleepy or just not in the mood to get out in the rain or cold (yes, it can rain or be cold at night!) we would just do it.
 Our lives depend on the wellbeing of the boat and vice-versa.

 A female sailor friend was saying that sailing can be like the pain of giving birth married with the joy of holding your child in arms for the first time.